 However, you shouldn’t feel like you’re sacrificing any value in order to use a “nicer” company – Aspiration Bank has plenty of reasons why they’re a great bank regardless of all the social programs they support.

-So, while this Aspiration Bank review will go over every way that both you and Aspiration use their services to help people, it will also go over how Aspiration can improve your OWN financial situation.
+So, while this Aspiration Bank review will go over every way that both you and Aspiration can use their services to help people, it will also go over how Aspiration can improve your OWN financial situation!

 About Aspiration Bank

 Aspiration Bank is a financial services firm based out of Marina Del Rey, California.
 It was founded in 2013 by Andrei Cherny and Joseph Sanberg and officially opened up in 2015.

 From the start, Aspiration wanted to do things differently.
 Most banks are known for being cold, heartless, corporate monsters – and Aspiration wanted to change that.